sierkinroman/AdminPanel-boot/README.md

 On starting application, the database is initialized with default accounts.

 ### Some features
-- Last Admin can't delete himself
+- Last enabled Admin can't delete himself
-- Last Admin can't change self role to non Admin
+- Last enabled Admin can't change self role to non Admin
+- Last enabled Admin can't disable self
 - After an authorized user deletes himself, he is automatically logged out
 - If Admin changes self role to non Admin, he doesn't have access to adminPanel